 All of them offer a wide range of decorative objects and local produce.
 In past years, the gardens of Trocadéro were transformed into a winter wonderland (“Trocadéro on Ice”) which included a snowshoe and cross-country trail. and an open-air skating rink.
 Due to undergoing work on the site of Palais de Chaillot, the event has not been taking place since 2014.

-More photos of Christmas at the Eiffel Tower
+More photos of Christmas near the Eiffel Tower

 More info about Christmas in Paris